skellis46/finger-pointing-moon/case-for-support.md

 >Depending on the approach you are using throughout your research, you may also need to explain clearly the creative and/or performative aspects of the work, explain how you will develop a new process, product or tool, or provide details of who you have consulted or will be involved in the process of research.

->convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

-- makes me

-The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
-These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
-The research questions -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
-The following methods are appropriate to the breadth of these problems, while affording detail where necessary.

-discuss body-based in this paragraph above

-- akin to Borgdorff's research _for_ the arts -- an instrumental perspective that produces "insights and instruments", "the tools and the knowledge of materials" that are needed by artists[@borgdorff_debate_2006 p.6].
-But also _in_ the arts: Research in the arts "does not observe a distance between the researcher and the practice of art"[p.7].
-It is where the artistic practices is a vital part of the research process and outcome.

-link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.
+The methods above contain reflection, empirical and critical analysis, writing, creative practice and documentation.
+They are designed to address the research questions from the inside through experimental practice-research, and the outside through more traditional scholarship.

+#### Experimental practice-research

+The methodological heart of _Finger Pointing Moon_ is to use Authentic Movement (AM) as the basis for experimental practice-research fieldwork.
-Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] Its methodological value in _Finger Pointing Moon_ is to serve as a paradigmatic _edge-case_ for examining the epistemic limits, possibilities and failings of practice-research.

-Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word
+Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a structured body-based process of empirical (visible) and sensorial (non-visible) observation.
+Its focus is on _doing something_ rather than _making something_, and the practice dwells deeply in ambiguous feelings and thoughts, presents movement experiences that are not obviously visible and thereby complicated to document, and has an ambivalent relationship to the written word.
+Therefore, AM is an edge-case way to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.

-provide a structured process of empirical (visible) and sensorial (non-visible) observation that it is a body-based practice that

-- clarify use of AM: what is it's function? how does it work? what claims can be made? the concept of efficacy is critical here? why this technique/practice and not another or others?
-This is based on reading [@ginot_shustermans_2010]
-- look up efficacy here

-are multi-modal, lived experience as a dance artist-researcher, personal communications, dialogic exchange with key scholars, and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).

-- what might the "technologies of investigation"[@gramelsberger_laboratory_2013 p.104] be in par?
-- what do I imagine the objects of investigation to be in this work?
-- these two questions as useful way of summarising the approach?

-The three issues -- _proxies_, _limits_, and _hyper-specificity_ -- also act as a conceptual structure for the research design.
+In _Finger Pointing Moon_ the practice will involve three people.
+The first two (Ellis and Whalley) will work with an experimental form of the AM practice oscillating between the roles of _mover_ and _observer_.
+Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[e.g. @bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.[This method builds on earlier work by Ellis, -@ellis_corporeal_2020] The third collaborator (Pakes) will act as an external observer to the entire practice.
+The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research.

+The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via Pakes' detailed third-person observations and analysis.

+#### Traditional scholarship

 ### People and roles